Elon Musk, UK Civil War, and Keir Starmer’s Populist Rhetoric: A Critical Analysis

 As our lives become more isolated and the amount of time we spend on social media is soaring, we start quickly to run out of original things to post.
 Thank God, though, that there are children in this world.
 No matter where you put them, they will always come up with something funny, creative and

-Twitter, Facebook, Political Ads and Mission Statements
+Twitter, Facebook, Political Ads, Fake News and Mission Statements

 At times of trouble, when important decisions need to be made, within the organisation about a critical topic, the place to turn to for the right answer is the mission statement.
 Mission statements are a way get everyone focused on the right direction, and they play a part in helping a business make sound long-term decisions.